WindowsCommandPrompt/IPPTReady/README.md

         <li align = "justify">Helped to create the classes and the layouts needed to develop the skeleton for our mobile application for the first-iteration, to ensure that our application will be up and running</li>
         <li align = "justify">Conceptualized the initial design of the home page of the application when the user has logged into the application using a google account</li>
         <li align = "justify">Helped to ensure that our codes are efficient, through reducing the need for writing redundant code, or repeated code, over and over again</li>
-        <li align = "justify">Implemented the idea of using a google sign in services that would enable the user to be able to sign into the application using  valid google account</li>
+        <li align = "justify">Implemented the idea of using a google sign in services that would enable the user to be able to sign into the application usingvalid google account</li>
         <li align = "justify">Implemented the account handling procedure within the application, which includes the creation of new IPPTReacy user profile accounts for the mobile application, and logging user in if they have already registered themselves under the application</li>
         <li align = "justify">Conceptualized the initial design of the account creation activity that the user can use to register with the application</li>
         <li align = "justify">Implemented the initial design of the account creation activity</li>